Simplified ESRS: A New Start for Corporate Sustainability Reporting in Europe

 EXECUTIVE SUMMARY

-For corporates operating in Europe, this means:
+For companies operating in Europe, this means:

 1. What has changed and why it matters